IgooorGP/todos_api/README.md

 # Todos API (Node.js Version)

 API created with Node.js that allow users to manage their daily tasks (To Dos!).
-A more robust version was created using Spring boot check my todos repository.
+For a more robust/complete version created using Spring Boot, check my /todos repository.

 ## Features